 Update WordPress Plugins & Themes

-Those bots are continuingly searching the internet for websites to access, keeping strong passwords is going to make it all that much more difficult for them.
-This includes your wordpress login, and also on the server side.
+Those bots are continuously searching the internet for websites to access.
+Keeping strong passwords is going to make it all that much more difficult for them.
+This includes your WordPress login, and also on the server side.

 Backups are good for a few reasons, you don’t want to lose your work, and they’re also good as a security measure.
 If the worst happens, and your website is accessed and corrupted, you can simple perform a full restore from the latest backup.

 Use a good host